-Inside Bruce Willis' Sprawling Family Support System With Wife Emma and Ex Demi Moore - E!
+Inside Bruce Willis' Family Support System: How Wife Emma, His Daughters and Ex Demi Moore Make It Work - E!
 Online

 But acknowledging that they'd been together for awhile, he said, "We both get asked, 'How do you do it?
 How do you work this magical fairy tale of a life?
 How do you juggle it all?'
 The answer is: I don't know.
 The fact is, this is the longest either of us has stayed with anybody, so we're in uncharted waters.
 We deal with it one day at a time."

-The warning signs not quite as in-your-face as they might have been in the age of social media, it was quite the blow to romantics everywhere when Bruce and Demi announced in 1998 that they were separating after 11 years of marriage.
+The warning signs not quite as in-your-face as they might have been in the age of social media, it was quite the blow to romantics everywhere when Bruce and Demi announced in 1998 that they were separating.

 In the immediate aftermath, they took the girls to their spread in Idaho, where Bruce lived in the guest house for awhile.
 At first he moved about 10 miles away, but eventually purchased the property across the street, making for a "true family compound," Demi wrote in Inside Out.